 Wedding Photo Shot List

 This is not to imply that if you have firm requirements that you should not share them as it is easier to meet your expectations when you verbalize them.
-A great illustration of this is ‘a picture of the bride’.
+Most however just do this as things come up on a wedding day.
+A great illustration of this is if your firm requirement was ‘a picture of the bride’.
 It would be crazy to think that we would not get a photo of the bride.
 Our default would be her candid, being silly, capturing the emotion of the day.
-If however you meant a posed bridal portrait of her then that is something we would not default to naturally as it is traditional but more importantly most brides have said they really do not want those.
+If however you meant a posed bridal portrait of her then that is something we mainly would do when a parent has an invested interest in the day as they want those but most brides are not really wanting them.

 So what are our couples commonly meaning when they ask about wedding shot lists or say they are sending us one?